 Lectures by Anna Backerra

-The presentations range in level from widely accessible to academic.
+The lectures are in Dutch language or, if desired, in English.
 The duration, level and contents can be adapted to suit the target audience.
-The overview below assumes about 40 minutes before the break, 30 minutes after the break, and a 10 minute question and answer session.
-Depending on the subject, fragments of classical music, illustrations, equations or a combination of them are incorporated.
+The overview below assumes about 40 minutes before the break, 30 minutes after the break and a 10 minute question and answer session.
+Depending on the subject, many fragments of classical music and illustrations are incorporated.

-3. The historical link between physics and music.
+1. The historical link between physics and music

 Comparing revolutionary innovations in music and physics, it becomes apparent that these discoveries have been occurring in the same periods for years.
 A deeper understanding of both disciplines can be achieved through this process.
-Musical examples from the 16th up to the 20th century will be played and placed in the context of discoveries from the field of physics.
-Surprising analogies can be found in the manner in which innovations in both disciplines have followed each other.
+Many musical examples from the 16th up to the 20th century will be played, and placed in the context of discoveries in the field of physics.

-4. The flirtation between physics and music in the 20th-21st century.
+2. The flirtation between physics and music in the 20th century

-Composers: Schönberg, Vermeulen, Cage, Boulez, Ligeti, Lutoslawski, Cage, Boulez, Stockhausen, Andriessen, Backerra, and more.
+Keywords: Schönberg, dodekafonics, Einstein, relativity theory, Vermeulen, chaos theory, quantummechanics, Heisenberg, complementarity, Cage, Boulez, serialism, Ligeti, Lutoslawski, aleatorics, subatomic particles, Stockhausen, Andriessen, Backerra and more.